memasanz/code-a-thon/README.md

 Signing up for a free account & setup an Azure ML Workspace: [Azure Account Signup and AML Workspace Deployment](CodeAThon.md)

+This is a source code repo demonstrating how to use Azure ML - but don't forget about AutoML.

 ![Graphical user interface, text Description automatically generated](media/e77c38939932afe3b27c7da9a98ee6c4.png)